InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 spiritual positives vs. negatives.

 The Unified Prayer proceeds in two phases:
-1. raising   the energy:
-   - the congregation is separated, allowing for polarization of their energies
+1. the congregation is separated, allowing for polarization of their energies
-   - each group focuses its energies on the desired result.
-2. directing the energy
-   - the congregation is recombined, transformed.
+2. the congregation is recombined, their energies transformed.
-   - the unified group again focuses its energies on the desired result.

 In the first phase,
 the congregation divides into two groups